NEUBIAS/training-resources/_includes/median_filter/exercises/median_filter_imagejgui.md

 >    - Compare median filter to mean filter of same radii
 >        - What are the advantages of a median filter? **edge preserving**
->        - What are the advantages of a mean filter? **small structure preserving**
+>        - What are the advantages of a mean filter? **small structure preserving** {: .solution}
->    - Apply a min filter of radius 1, can you describe what is happening? **nuclei shrink**
->    - Apply a max filter of radius 1, can you describe what is happening? **nuclei expand** {: .solution}